stevans/minimal-mistakes/_pages/about.md

 machine learning to measure the physical properties of millions of galaxies.
-My Ph.D. thesis "Investigating Star-formation and Quiescence of Massive Galaxies in the Early Universe Using Wide-Field Imaging" explores the evolution of the most massive galaxies when the universe of less than 1/10 its current age.
+My Ph.D. thesis "Investigating Star-formation and Quiescence of Massive Galaxies in the Early Universe Using Wide-Field Imaging" explores the evolution of the most massive galaxies when the universe was less than 1/10 its current age.
 A list of my research papers can be found on [here.](https://arxiv.org/search/?searchtype=author&query=Stevans%2C+M)